What is Live Streaming Technology and How Does it Work?

 5. What is the difference between live streaming and video streaming?

-Live streaming happens in real-time.
-This means the viewers will watch the video you’re uploading in real-time.
-Once the stream is over, the viewers won’t be able to see it.
-On the other hand, video streaming is a process through which viewers watch videos such that the file is continuously transmitted from the server to client.
+Live streaming is all about real-time communication with the viewers, so once the stream is over, the viewers won’t be able to see it.
+On the other hand, video streaming is when a viewer watches videos that are continuously transmitted from the server to the client.
 It eliminates the need to download the video to watch it.
-However, these videos don’t necessarily have to be live ones.
+These videos don’t necessarily have to be live ones.

 Conclusion

-Live streaming is a precious resource for businesses, schools, and professional organizations.
-It allows brands to connect with their audiences in real-time to create highly engaging content.
+Using live-streaming technology is a precious tool for businesses, schools, and professional organizations.
+It allows brands to connect with their audiences in real time to create highly engaging content.
 It also makes virtual event streaming possible.

-Looking to leverage live streaming for your business and have additional questions about live broadcasting, we invite you to reach out to our customer support team, and we can point you in the right direction to get started on your live streaming journey.
+If you want to leverage live broadcasting for your business and have additional questions about live broadcasting, we invite you to contact our customer support team.
+We can point you in the right direction to get started on your live-streaming journey.

 Emily Krings